 The entity agrees to pay \$1,500 to the spouse of a deceased member on the production of a death certificate.
-The provision is calculated as the net present value of the estimated payouts based upon part payouts.
+The provision is calculated as the net present value of the estimated payouts, based upon past payouts.
 The discount rate is 10%.